 I am waiting for my husband out of submission to him.
-I know that my future husband has high standards towards the woman he wants me to be, and one of his standards is probably me being strong in the pursuit of purity, and I do not plan on messing up and falling into shame.
-I do not want break my husband’s heart before he ever gives it to me; therefore, I will respect my husband by respecting myself.
+I know that my future husband has high standards towards the woman he wants me to be, and one of his standards is probably me being strong in the pursuit of purity, modestly, and morality, and I do not plan on messing up and falling into shame.
+I do not want break my future husband’s heart before he ever gives it to me; therefore, I will respect my husband by respecting myself.

 In conclusion, these are the reasons why I am saving myself for marriage.
 I’m not waiting due to my parents, I am not waiting due to “fear of rejection,” and I am not waiting due to anyone “forcing me too,” but it’s my choice for I want to honor God.
-I find my future husband worth valuable in my eyes, so I want him to feel valued by him being able to have a very godly wife who thought of him worth waiting for.
+I find my future husband worth valuable in my eyes, so I want him to feel valued by him being able to have a very godly wife who thought of him as worth waiting for.

 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 1 John 1:9

 If you fell into sin of sexual immorality, you can still have a godly marriage.
 God is a forgiving God, and He is willing and just to forgive you, and you future husband will still love you for he sees you as a person who was redeemed by God.
-Don’t let this post make you feel ashamed of yourself, but embrace in God’s forgiveness and mercy, and one day, God will let the man who will love you and your scars regardless of what you did in your past.
+Don’t let this post make you feel ashamed, but embrace in God’s forgiveness and mercy, and one day, God will let the man who will love you and your scars regardless of what you did in your past.

 Make waiting of high importance, for someone out there is waiting for you.
 Don’t fall for the definition of love that this world has projected, for movies do not predict real love, and most of what you see society promoting is lustful rather than being based on true love designed by God.

-I am not ashamed of waiting, and you shouldn’t either, for the wait will be worth it.
+I am not ashamed of my virginity or waiting, and you shouldn’t either, for the wait will be worth it.
 The journey might not be easy at times, but when you get to the finish line, you can look back and see the victory you have accomplished, and that will be the greatest feeling in your life, so make waiting a priority rather than an option.